verbb/formie/docs/guides/submissions-workflows/submission-screening-rules-in-practice.md

-# Submission screening rules in practice
+# Submission Screening Rules in Practice

 Submission screening is Formie's unified layer for deciding whether a submission is legitimate before it is saved and dispatched.
 This guide shows how guards, captchas, and content rules work together in practice — and how to tune them without blocking real users.